bengupapa/absaphonebookapp/Readme.txt

 - run dotnet run --no-build

 The server api should be running on the default kestrel ports: http://localhost:5000/ and httpd://localhost:5001/ (Note: http redirects to https)
+Swagger: https://localhost:5001/index.html - See swagger for available endpoints (When using Kestrel server)
+Swagger: https://localhost:44376/index.html - See swagger for available endpoints (When using IIS Express server)